 Chemical peels in Frederick MD at Washington Dermatology Center are a great way to restore skin’s youthful appearance and texture year-round; however, winter is a particularly great time to book your peel.

 Chill in the air?
 Warm up to chemical peels

 Exposure to the sun is one of the main concerns post-chemical peel.
 Treated skin is vulnerable.
 Even Ultraviolet light on a cloudy day can increase the risk of complications, such as swelling, inflammation, hyperpigmentation and hypopigmentation or spots and patches of the skin that are darker or lighter than the surrounding areas.
-Ironically, some of these complications may be the very reason you seek out Drs Ronald Prussick, Mary Piazza Maiberger, Jennifer Nguyen and their team for treatment with chemical peels in the first place.
+Ironically, some of these complications may be the very reason you seek out Dr. Prussick and the team for treatment with chemical peels in the first place.

 Since sunlight is in shorter supply during the winter months, many Washington Dermatology Center patients retreat to the warmth of the Frederick or Rockville office to avoid potential post-peel problems.
 But UV light still poses a threat to the skin.
 The snow reflects sunlight.
 And even on dreary and overcast days, clouds only block about 20% of UV rays.
 So, it’s important to wear sunscreen every day regardless of the season and to follow aftercare instructions provided by your doctor.
 It’s also important to protect your skin from the elements, particularly harsh, bitter cold.
 The combination of plummeting temps, wind, or dry air can irritate untreated skin – let alone areas that have been on the receiving end of chemical peels.